 In recent years, grants of SEK 1.8 billion annually have been awarded, making the Foundation one of the largest private funders of scientific research in Europe.

-Even though the Foundation since 1917 has awarded SEK 25 billion in grants, the assets have grown to SEK 111 billion, thanks to active, long-term investments of 20 million Swedish crowns.
+Even though the Foundation since 1917 has awarded SEK 25 billion in grants, the assets have grown to SEK 111 billion, thanks to active, long-term investments.

 The companies in which the Wallenberg Foundations, Investor, and FAM have ownership interests form the backbone of the Wallenberg family’s business interests.
 Long-term work with these international corporations — and their successes — enable the Foundations to award more than SEK 2.1 billion in grants to Swedish research and education each year.